gradio-app/gradio/guides/05_tabular-data-science-and-plots/creating-a-dashboard-from-supabase-data.md

 3. You'll be presented with your API keys while the database spins up (can take up to 2 minutes).

 4. Click on "Table Editor" (the table icon) in the left pane to create a new table.
-We'll create a single table called `Product`, with the following schema:
+Create a single table called `Product`, with the following schema:

 <center>
 <table>